What is Open-Heart Surgery?

 Decision to Perform Open-Heart Surgery

-When a patient's cardiologist feels surgery may be indicated, the patient is discussed at Cincinnati Children's Heart Institute's weekly combined Cardiology-Cardiothoracic Surgery Case Management Conference.
+When a patient's cardiologist feels surgery may be needed, the patient is discussed at Cincinnati Children's Heart Institute's weekly combined Cardiology-Cardiothoracic Surgery Case Management Conference.

 The patient's medical history, physical exam findings and all studies that have been performed are reviewed.
-The group then discusses your child’s case and decides on a treatment plan for your child.
-If surgery or alternate procedure (e.g., cath intervention) is recommended, the timing and type of procedure are then decided.
+The group then discusses the child’s case and decides on a treatment plan.
+If surgery or an alternate procedure (e.g., cath intervention) is recommended, the timing and type of procedure are then decided.

 Often, the operation needed is clear-cut.
-However, more complex defects may have different possible approaches for either correction or palliation.
-Such cases benefit greatly from the input of many experts.
-Also, regardless of how good the pre-operative assessment, the anatomy is never really known until the surgeon is looking at the heart.
+However, more complex defects may have different approaches for either correction or palliation.
+Such cases benefit from the input of many experts.
+Also, regardless of how good the pre-operative assessment is, the anatomy is never really known until the surgeon is looking at the heart.
 Therefore, sometimes the operation done may change because of intra-operative findings.

 All open-heart procedures carry risks related to the use of cardiopulmonary bypass.
 The safety of cardiopulmonary bypass has improved significantly over the years.
 Major complications are now exceedingly rare.
 Bypass times up to four to eight hours are well tolerated.

 The risks of bypass itself include inadequate perfusion of organs or tissues, activation of a systemic inflammatory response, and embolization of air or particles.
-Especially concerning is the potential of embolization to the brain, but this risk should be quite low – less than 1 percent in most cases.
+Especially concerning is the potential of embolization to the brain, but this risk should be quite low – less than 1% in most cases.

 “Inadequate perfusion of organs and tissues” means that the bypass machine is not as efficient of a pump as your own heart, so some organs and tissues get a little less blood flow during surgery than they would normally.
 These organs protect themselves by slowing down.
 However, this is rare during modern cardiopulmonary bypass.

 Bleeding is also a risk after open heart surgery.
-Due to the use of Heparin (a blood thinner) during bypass, bleeding sometimes occurs where we have placed sutures.
-Usually, the bleeding is minimal and easily controlled with medications and bandages.
-The need for re-operation for bleeding following open-heart operations is low, about 2 percent.
+Due to the use of Heparin (a blood thinner) during bypass, bleeding sometimes occurs where sutures have been placed.
+Usually, the bleeding is minimal and easily controlled with medicines and bandages.
+The need for re-operation for bleeding following open-heart operations is low, about 2%.

 In addition to the risks of bypass, the heart itself can be affected.
 First, the heart undergoes a period of cold ischemia (no blood flow) during most open-heart operations.
-Myocardial function may be compromised by this period of ischemia despite efforts to protect the heart muscle using cardioplegia and cooling.
+Myocardial function may be compromised.
 Second, the heart’s function may be decreased or “depressed” after surgery.
 The heart needs time to adapt to new anatomy and physiology after repair.
 Last, the heart rhythm may also be affected by open-heart procedures.
 Some patients require temporary or even permanent pacing (stimulation of the heart to assure a normal rhythm).

 Incidence of Open-Heart Surgery in Children

-At Cincinnati Children's Hospital Medical Center, more than 300 open-heart operations are performed each year.
+At Cincinnati Children's, more than 300 open-heart operations are performed each year.

-Currently nearly 25 percent of children undergoing open heart surgery are under a month of age, and nearly 70 percent are under 1 year of age.
+Currently, 25% of children undergoing open-heart surgery are under 1 month of age, and nearly 70% are under 1 year of age.

 Open-Heart Surgery Success

-Success of open-heart surgery is highly dependent on the particular defect being operated upon.
+Success of open-heart surgery is highly dependent on the defect being operated upon.

 Corrective procedures such as atrial septal defect and ventricular septal defect closures are highly successful with a near-zero percent mortality (or death rate).

-Somewhat more complex lesions -- yet ones that are performed often, such as AV canal defects, transposition of the great vessels and tetralogy of Fallot -- carry a risk less than 5 percent.
+More complex lesions - yet ones that are performed often, such as AV canal defects, transposition of the great vessels and tetralogy of Fallot - carry a risk less than 5%.

-More complex lesions, such as single ventricle defects, may carry a higher risk in the range of 15 to 20 percent, because one of the ventricles or valves is hypoplastic (underdeveloped).
+Other complex lesions, such as single ventricle defects, may carry a higher risk in the range of 15 to 20%, because one of the ventricles or valves is hypoplastic (underdeveloped).

 Other factors can affect these results.
 For instance, a prematurely delivered newborn suffering from low birth weight and end-organ injury (i.e., kidney failure or liver injury) is at increased risk from open heart surgery.